Jesus before Pilate

 The dream and the fear

-Pilate's trouble keeps growing.
-While he sits in judgement, his wife sends him a warning: “Have nothing to do with that righteous man, for today I have suffered much in a dream because of him.”
+Pilate’s trouble keeps growing.
+While he sits in judgement, his wife sends him a warning: “Have nothing to do with the case of that righteous man, for today, in a dream, I have suffered greatly because of him.”
 Matthew 27:19 A pagan woman calls Jesus “that righteous man”, and a dream troubles her enough to interrupt a trial.
-When Pilate then hears that the accused has made himself the Son of God, his fear redoubles: “When Pilate heard this word, he was the more afraid.”
+When Pilate then hears that the accused has made himself the Son of God, his fear redoubles: “When Pilate heard this, he was even more afraid.”
 John 19:8 He comes back to question him about his origin, “Where are you from?”
 John 19:9, as a man who wonders whether he has before him more than a man.
 Christ keeps silent, and that silence astonishes him.
-These signs all warn him of one same thing: that he should not condemn this righteous man.
+This silence fulfills the figure of the suffering Servant, mute before those who strike him: “Mistreated, he humbles himself, he does not open his mouth, like the lamb led to the slaughter.”
+Isaiah 53:7 These signs all warn him of one same thing: that he should not condemn this righteous man.

 You would have no power

-Before this silence, Pilate grows irritated and brandishes his authority: “Do you not know that I have the power to crucify you, and the power to release you?”
-John 19:10 The answer reverses the ranks: “You would have no power over me, had it not been given you from above; therefore the one who hands me over to you is guilty of a greater sin.”
+Before this silence, Pilate grows irritated and brandishes his authority: “Do you not know that I have the power to release you and the power to crucify you?”
+John 19:10 The answer reverses the ranks: “You would have no power over me if it had not been given to you from above.
+That is why the one who handed me over to you bears the greater sin.”
 John 19:11 The judge holds his power only from God, and does not dispose of it as freely as he thinks.
 The accused, for his part, remains master of the hour: he hands himself over, no one wrests him away.
 And guilt is measured: the one who handed him over sins more, without Pilate being cleansed of it for all that.

 Against his conscience

-Everything urged Pilate to release this man: his own judgement, his wife's warning, his fear.
-Yet one threat is enough to make him yield: “If you release this man, you are not Caesar's friend.”
+Everything urged Pilate to release this man: his own judgement, his wife’s warning, his fear.
+Yet one threat is enough to make him yield: “If you release this man, you are no friend of Caesar.”
 John 19:12 Between the truth he has glimpsed and his place beside the emperor, he chooses the emperor.
+The threat lands because Pilate’s position is already fragile: an ill-liked governor, he had clashed with the Jews more than once and could be denounced to Rome.
+The title of “friend of Caesar” counted; to lose it was to risk his office.
+He sacrifices an innocent man to keep himself.
 He has water brought and washes his hands, “I am innocent of this blood” Matthew 27:24, as if one could wash oneself of a sentence one pronounces oneself.
 His hesitation does not excuse him, it accuses him: he condemns not out of ignorance, but against what his conscience, his wife and his own fear were telling him.
 And the crowd obtains what it demands: “We have no king but Caesar.”
-John 19:15
+John 19:15 In proclaiming Caesar their only king, the chief priests repeat Israel’s most ancient refusal, the day the people, asking for a king like the nations, rejected the reign of God: “it is not you they are rejecting, it is me they are rejecting, refusing to have me reign over them.”
+1 Samuel 8:7 To cast out Christ, they deny the very kingship of God over his people.